cliosight/Docs/README.md

 A detailed explanation for creating and managing tables, forms, reports, dashboards and triggers.

 ## SQL interface for structured data ##
-Cliosight will support the top database servers like MySQL, Postgres, MS SQL Server, Google BigQuery, Amazon Dynamo DB and others.
+Cliosight will support the top database servers like MySQL, Postgres, MS SQL, Google BigQuery, Amazon Dynamo DB, Azure Cosmos DB and others.
-With our SQL interface, users can perform all possible SQL operations on the data in both in-house and remote databases.
-We will also expand to other sources like distributed ledgers.
+With our SQL interface, users can perform all possible analytical operations in both in-house and remote databases.
+We will also expand to other sources like distributed ledgers in future releases.

 ## Support for multiple datasources ##